timmytaliban/arma3-island-life/readme.md

 - NLR does not absolve you of your past life in the following scenarios:
     - Ongoing complex criminal dramas, such as gang wars.
     - Newly discovered crimes, even if they were committed in a past life.

 ### Zones
 There are multiple different coloured zones that may be found across the map.
 - Green Zones are safe zones.
 No roleplay, killing, robbing, etc. are permitted in these zones.
   - Fleeing into a safezone to avoid roleplay is prohibited.
 - Blue Zones are Police Zones.
 These are areas restricted to civilians.
-  - These zones could be fixed (Jail/Police Stations) or dynamic (crime scenes/martial law/etc).
+  - These zones could be fixed (jail/police stations) or dynamic (crime scenes/martial law/etc).
-  - Civilians found inside these zones could possibly be searched and detained without reason, depending on the severity of the situation.
+  - Civilians found inside these zones may be searched and detained, depending on the context of the situation.
 - Orange Zones are criminal zones.
   - These are areas with high expectations of criminal activity.
   - Police don't need probable cause for searching and detaining someone they believe has been in the zone. - The threshold for civilian vs civilian violent roleplay is also reduced.